ucsb-cs24-m24/cs24-m24/_info/staff.md

 <img src="../staff/CS24-W24-Sanjana-S.jpg" alt="Sanjana" width="150px" style="float: left; margin: 5px 10px 10px 10px;">

 Hello everyone!
 My name is Sanjana Shankar and I am a 3rd year Computer Science major!
 This is my first time being a ULA for this course and I am looking forward to working with you all and helping you all learn about these fundamental computer science concepts that will be applied throughout your lives.
-Apart from coding, I enjoy singing and learning how to play my favorite songs on my acoustic guitar as well as dancing as I learned Indian classical dance for a majority of my life!
+Apart from coding, I enjoy singing and learning how to play my favorite songs on my acoustic guitar as well as dancing as I learned Indian classical dance for the majority of my life!
 This is my third quarter being a ULA at UCSB, so please feel free to approach me with any questions regarding student life, the computer science major and the classes offered, and quite literally anything as I enjoy getting to know you all!

 <br>